Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 ---

 ## 2: CDN ( Content Delivery Network) - for static data

+__Stores files like images and videos close to the user, optimizing load times by reducing geographical data transfer delays .__

+A Content Delivery Network (CDN) is a large distributed system of servers deployed in multiple data centers across the internet.
+The goal of a CDN is to serve content to end-users with high availability and high performance.
+CDNs are especially beneficial for websites with heavy traffic or geographically diverse audiences.

+How CDNs Work
+CDN networks store cached versions of content across multiple regions.
+When a user requests a piece of content (like a video or image), the request is routed to the closest CDN server.
+This reduces latency, improves load times, and increases site reliability.

+Use Cases and Examples
+Streaming Services: Platforms like Netflix and Hotstar utilize CDNs to ensure fast video streaming across different regions.
+For instance, during live cricket matches, CDNs help in distributing the live stream from the stadium to viewers across the globe swiftly.

+Website Content: Websites store static content such as images, CSS, and JavaScript files on CDN servers to reduce server load and improve user experience.

+Benefits of CDNs
+Reduced Latency: By serving content from a location closer to the user, CDNs decrease the physical distance that data must travel and therefore reduce latency.
+Load Balancing: CDNs use load balancing to distribute traffic efficiently, ensuring that no single server is overwhelmed, which helps in managing traffic spikes, such as during major events like global product launches or live sports .
+Scalability: CDNs allow scalability for businesses to serve a global audience without upgrading their primary infrastructure frequently.

+Examples of CDN Providers
+Akamai: Known for providing extensive CDN services, supporting high-speed and high-availability content viewing .
+CloudFront: A CDN operated by AWS, supporting integration with various AWS services such as S3 for efficient data access .
+___

 What happens when you try to load any website including del.icio.us?
 You will send a request and then get back in response a HTML file, some JS files, and the webpage could have some media files (images/videos).